 Overall, the greatest pro of employee monitoring is the level of visibility it provides into employee work habits.
 These insights are used to improve operational efficiency, meet compliance requirements, and improve security in businesses.

 At its core, time theft occurs when an employee accepts payment for work or time they did not actually complete.
-Time theft comes in a range of degrees of severity, from employees mismanaging their allocated break times all that way up to intentionally fraudulent claims.
+Time theft comes in a range of degrees of severity, from employees mismanaging their allocated break times all the way up to intentionally fraudulent claims.

 Examples of Time Theft